ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 //type guard compile time awesomeness! function handleResponse(response: PersonResponse) {
     if (isErrorResponse(response)) {
-        console.log(response.modelState.firstName[0]);  //or whatever...
+        console.log(response.modelState.firstName[0]);  //or whatever…
     } else {
         console.log(response.id);
     }
 }
 ```

+Note:
+The type of response is known, that there is a modelState and has firstName

++++

+### Q's

+- What about other typed languages which compile to JavaScript or WebAssembly?

 ---

 ### Doing DevOps

-> Union of people, process, and products to enable continuous delivery of value to our end users
+> "Union of people, process, and products to enable continuous delivery of value to our end users"

 +++